-Prescription drug addiction to opioids is a domestic threat unlike any other in the US.
+Prescription opioid drug addiction is a domestic threat unlike any other in the US.
 Concerted efforts from family, friends, health care providers, first-responders, and patients themselves are needed to combat this epidemic.

 - To keep up-to-date with the latest news, or to voice questions or concerns, consider joining the Opiate Dependence Support Group on Drugs.com.

 Finished: Know Your Naloxone: Save a Life

 - Centers for Disease Control and Prevention (CDC).
 Injury Prevention & Control: Opioid Overdose.
 Data Overview.
 Accessed May 5, 2021 at https://www.cdc.gov/drugoverdose/data/index.html

 - Evzio Instructions for Use.
 Drugs.com.
 Accessed August 25, 2020 at https://www.drugs.com/pro/evzio.html#ABIFU

 - Narcan Nasal Spray Prescribing Information.
-Accessed Feb 10, 2017 at http://www.narcannasalspray.com/pdf/NARCAN-Prescribing-Information.pdf
+Revised 8/2020.
+Accessed May 5, 2021 at http://www.narcannasalspray.com/pdf/NARCAN-Prescribing-Information.pdf